Minneapolis to release bodycam video in fatal shooting

 Arradondo said the traffic stop was carried out by members of a police community response team — longstanding units that respond to situations such as drug investigations and gun crime.
 He said he did not have additional details on why the man was sought.

-The shooting happened less than a mile (1.6 kilometers) from the street corner where Floyd, a Black man, died in May after a Minneapolis officer pressed his knee on Floyd's neck for minutes, even as Floyd pleaded that he couldn't breathe.
-Floyd's death sparked days of sometimes violent protest that spread around the country and resonated worldwide.
+The shooting happened less than a mile from the street corner where Floyd, a Black man, died in May after a Minneapolis officer pressed his knee on Floyd’s neck for minutes, even as Floyd pleaded that he couldn’t breathe.
+Floyd’s death sparked days of sometimes-violent protest that spread around the country and resonated worldwide.

 In Minneapolis, Floyd’s death also led to a push for radical change in the police department, long criticized by activists for what they called a brutal culture that resisted change.
 A push by some City Council members to replace the department with a new public safety unit failed this summer.